bpourian/mortgage-matcher/README.md

 You will find that I have left some open to revisit in the future.
 I would say namely the parts which need refactoring and enhancing are around the mocking and stubbing out of some classes in my unit tests.

+## In brief

+The aim of this application is to take in two sources of data that contain information which correlate with the defined models `Investor` and `Loan`.
+In designing this app I have considered the object oriented developments main principals as per below:

 ##### Encapsulation